kabkimd/codedot/README.md

 -- instructions below are incomplete! come back for it or mail l.scarin at kabk.nl --

-First of all, you need a server.
-You can rent a Virtual Private Server (VPS), buy one yourself or, if you are geeky, make one out of your old computer.
+**Get a server**
+Rent a virtual private server (VPS), buy one, or turn your old computer into one 🦗

+**Install fundamental tools**
+To build the app I used *nodejs* and a bunch of its libraries.
+To handle server's proxies and redirects I used *nginx*.
+For password reset forms through email I used *mailgun*.
+To handle databases I used *mysql*.

-**Clone GIT and run npm**
+**Clone project and install libraries**
 ```sh
 # Clone the repository using the project's Git URL.
 git clone github.com/kabkimd/codedot.git